|

 Elgin S. Brooks, take ownership of the company.
 They operate under the

-name of Triumph Catsup and Pickle Company.
+name of Triumph Catsup and Pickle Company with headquarters in East St. Louis.
 The "ghost sign" image of

 this